February 26 to March 5, 2021

 Pluto is in Capricorn

-Pluto has to do with the slowest, most
+Pluto has to do with the slowest, most relentless

-relentless and most inexorable trends.
-In
+and most inexorable trends.
+In spite of being

-status, it's still very influential when it
+demoted from planet status, it's still very

-comes to social
+influential when it comes to social

 As soon as Pluto entered this pragmatic,